Residency by Investment in Slovenia - We Provide Professional Legal Assistance in 2023

 As said above, the Slovenia passport by investment can grant the right to becoming a permanent resident and this can take place after living here on a continuous basis for 5 years.
 Although naturalization can occur after other 5 years, for foreign investors there is the possibility of starting the naturalization process after 2 years since the permanent residency has been obtained.

-Exceptional conditions can apply, in the case of foreign businessmen who have made a very significant investment in the local economy, in certain fields that are of interest for the Slovenian authorities
+Exceptional conditions can apply, in the case of foreign businessmen who have made a very significant investment in the local economy, in certain fields that are of interest for the Slovenian authorities, but this happens infrequently and the process has to be started by the investor, who must present the ways in which he or she is eligible for the Slovenian golden visa and the preferential residency/citizenship procedures.
+For this particular situation, our team of lawyers in Sloveniacan be of assistance.

 The foreigner must make the proof of having sufficient financial funds to live in Slovenia, outside the required capital for starting a local business or investment in a local company/project.
 A police clearance issued in the home country of the foreigner is also required.
 These are basic requirements imposed to foreigners interested in immigration to Slovenia for investment purposes.